Kobee Minor: New England Patriots

 Minor was selected by the New England Patriots in the seventh round, with the 257th overall pick of the 2025 NFL draft.
 He was the final pick of the draft, making him 2025's Mr. Irrelevant.
-On August 26, 2025, he was released by the Patriots due to roster cuts and signed to the practice squad the following day.
+On August 26, 2025, he was released by the Patriots due to roster cuts and re-signed to the practice squad the following day.
+Minor was signed to the active roster on January 1, 2026.

+On August 30, 2026 Minor was waived by the Patriots as part of final roster cuts.

 Personal life

+Minor is the youngest of eight siblings.
 His brother Darryl Minor Jr. is a linebacker for the Sul Ross State Lobos.
+His father, Darryl Minor Sr., played at Oregon State and for the Washington Commanders.